Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Method

 \subsection{Exploitation}

 \looseness=-1 At the end of the exploration step, if the \emph{emitters candidate buffer} $\mathcal{Q}_\text{Cand\_Em}$ or the \emph{emitters buffer} $\mathcal{Q}_\text{Em}$ are not empty, the meta-scheduler assigns a budget chunk $K_{Bud}$ to the exploitation step.
-The objective of this phase is to evaluate the emitters to improve on the reward.
+The objective of this phase is to optimize the reward.
+In practice, this consists of i) identifying the policies that can be used to initialize the populations of the emitters and ii) running such emitters with the goal of generating solutions with high rewards.
 This is done through two sub-steps: the \emph{bootstrap step} and the \emph{emitter step}.
-During the bootstrap step, the policies in the \emph{emitters candidate buffer} $\mathcal{Q}_\text{Cand\_Em}$ are used to initialize emitters that are quickly evaluated to find the ones with potential to improve on the reward.
-The emitters with such potential are then added to the \emph{emitter buffer} $\mathcal{Q}_\text{Em}$ to be fully evaluated during the emitter step.
+During the bootstrap step, the rewarding policies collected in the \emph{emitters candidate buffer} $\mathcal{Q}_\text{Cand\_Em}$ are used to instantiate emitters that are then evaluated for few iterations.
+The emitter with the potential to improve on the reward are added to the \emph{emitter buffer} $\mathcal{Q}_\text{Em}$ to be fully evaluated during the subsequent emitter step.
 At the same time, the emitters not capable of improving on the reward are discarded.
-This ensures that only promising emitters are considered for full evaluation in the emitter step, thus preventing a waste of evaluation budget.
+In the following sub-step, the emitters from $\mathcal{Q}_\text{Em}$ are sampled according to their performance and evaluated until termination or until the budget chunk is depleted.